DataJunction/dj/docs/content/0.1.0/docs/getting-started/listing-metrics.md

 {{< /tabs >}}

 Metric details include the available dimensions that are discoverable through the DataJunction DAG.
-See the pages on [Requesting Data](../requesting-data) and [Requesting SQL](../requesting-sql) to learn how you can use combinations of metrics and dimensions.
+See the pages on [Requesting Data](../requesting-data) and [Requesting SQL](../requesting-sql) to learn how combinations of metrics and dimensions can be used.